smart-data-models/dataModel.UrbanMobility/GtfsStopTime/doc/new_spec_EN-US.md

 ## List of properties

 - `alternateName`: An alternative name for this item  - `arrivalTime`: Same as GTFS `arrival_time`  - `dataProvider`: A sequence of characters identifying the provider of the harmonised data entity.  - `dateCreated`: Entity creation timestamp.
 This will usually be allocated by the storage platform.  - `dateModified`: Timestamp of the last modification of the entity.
 This will usually be allocated by the storage platform.  - `departureTime`: Same as GTFS `departure_time`  - `description`: A description of this item  - `distanceTravelled`: Same as GTFS `shape_dist_traveled`  - `dropOffType`: Same as GTFS `drop_off_type`.
 Enum:'0, 1, 2, 3'  - `hasStop`: Same as GTFS `stop_id`.
 It shall point to an Entity of type GtfsStop  - `hasTrip`: Trip associated to this Entity.
-It shall point to an Entity of Type GtfsTrip  - `id`:   - `name`: The name of this item.  - `owner`: A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)  - `pickupType`: Same as GTFS `pickup_type`.
+It shall point to an Entity of Type GtfsTrip  - `id`: Unique identifier of the entity  - `name`: The name of this item.  - `owner`: A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)  - `pickupType`: Same as GTFS `pickup_type`.
 Enum:'0, 1, 2, 3'   - `seeAlso`: list of uri pointing to additional resources about the item  - `source`: A sequence of characters giving the original source of the entity data as a URL.
 Recommended to be the fully qualified domain name of the source provider, or the URL to the source object.  - `stopHeadsign`: Same as GTFS `stop_headsign`  - `stopSequence`: Same as GTFS `stop_sequence`.
 Starting with `1`.  - `timepoint`: Same as GTFS `timepoint`.
 Enum:'0, 1'  - `type`: NGSI Entity type.
 It has to be GtfsStopTime
 Required properties
 - `arrivalTime`  - `departureTime`  - `hasStop`  - `hasTrip`  - `id`  - `stopSequence`  - `type`
 See [https://developers.google.com/transit/gtfs/reference/#stop_timestxt](https://developers.google.com/transit/gtfs/reference/#stop_timestxt)